haneesh-1856/AKINOS-1-Files-Storage-Drive/README.md

   Step9: If done logout.

- Note: There must be a uploads folder to duplicate the uploaded file with a unique id in the same folder where php files exists.
+ Note: There must be a uploads folder, to duplicate the uploaded file with a unique id, in the same folder where php files exists.

  Note: The "ASD" Title will be expanded to its fullform on pressing it.